 Adequate technical expertise

 Digital lending is a high-load complex system.
-For successful project delivery, we would recommend that you search for a software development company with technical expertise in creating and launching enterprise solutions with latest technologies and within diverse deployment ecosystems.
+For successful project delivery, we would recommend that you search for a software development company with technical expertise in creating and launching enterprise solutions with the latest technologies and within diverse deployment ecosystems.

 Meeting Cybersecurity & Legal Requirements

-Money lending apps process sensitive information and must comply with PSI DSS standards, anti money laundering laws, American CFPB and European GDPR rules – and that’s definitely not a full list.
+Money lending apps process sensitive information and must comply with PSI DSS standards, anti-money laundering laws, American CFPB, and European GDPR rules – and that’s definitely not a full list.
 So it is worth checking whether a company has worked with projects from highly regulated industries and knows about their standards and security certificates.

-Expertise in the Fintech domain
+Itexus Expertise in the Fintech domain

 Fintech is a very specific domain, which must comply with strict regulations.

-Vadim Nazarov, PM at Itexus: “When searching for a financial software development company, pay attention to their portfolio and check whether they have experience in working with Fintech, banking workflow, financial app development.
+Vadim Nazarov, PM at Itexus: “When searching for a financial software development company, pay attention to their portfolio and check whether they have experience in working with Fintech, banking workflow, and financial app development.
 If they are newcomers, it may trigger serious risks for the project in the future.”

 At Itexus, we have been delivering robust fintech solutions to our clients since 2013, ensuring the highest quality at all stages of product development.
 We leverage our extensive fintech expertise, customer-centric approach, and cutting-edge technologies to develop strong money lending applications.
 One such product Itexus created for a fintech startup is an online lending platform with a mobile app client.
 The platform fully automates the lending process – from the online loan application, loan origination, KYC, credit scoring, and underwriting to payments, reporting, and bad debt management.
 The solution includes: